 Liz Juarez’ Demo:

 Seal Beach Pier on Wednesday?

 You can go to any beach you like on any day you like.
 Or use the “no beach” option below.
 I’ll go to the Seal Beach Pier on Wednesday from 3 – 5 pm and help anyone who shows up.
 It’s totally optional.
-But it’d be nice to get to say Hi! if you have a chance to come by.
-And I’ll bring some iced tea in case you’re thirsty!
+But it’d be nice to get to say Hi! if you’re to come by.

 - Seal Beach Pier – Just South of the Pier & Just South of Tower 2